-PEG feeding tubes are used in people of all ages who are unable to swallow or have a nutritional intake that is inadequate in meeting their full nutritional requirements long term.
 PEG feeding can be used to meet a person's full nutritional needs or can be used alongside oral diet to provide additional nutrition.
+If oral intake is to be continued, please ensure that this adheres to a Speech and Language Therapy recommendations in place.
 A person's nutritional needs can be met by administering an enteral feed, prescribed nutritional supplements or in some cases, people will come into our services who are fed in the form of blended diet, to meet all or part of their nutritional needs.